 ARTICLE 14.
 ARBITRATION

-Except with respect to the Parties rights to injunctive relief in accordance with Section 13.4 of this Agreement, any Claims under this Agreement shall be handled in accordance with the Arbitration provisions set forth in Appendix “1” of the Enfolio Agreement.
+Except with respect to the Parties rights to injunctive relief in accordance with Section 13.4 of this Agreement, any Claims under this Agreement shall be handled in accordance with the Arbitration provisions set forth in Appendix “1” of the Enfolio Agreement except that the arbitration proceeding shll be conducted in Phoenix, Arizona.

 ARTICLE 15.
 MISCELLANEOUS